 Moths, Pacific Northwest

-Common and widespread over all the BC coast, occupying forests, open woods and suburban habitats, they are out after dark.
+American Angle Shades Moths are common and widespread over all the Pacific Northwest, occupying forests, open woods and suburban habitats, they are out after dark.

 The adults fly in June and July, sometimes with a later generation in August and September.
 The species is readily attracted to light and you can see them on your walls beside outdoor lights.